 Under the current health emergency, such information notice has been implemented with a provision stating that the employee should refrain from carrying out his/her working activity in places where there is a risk of infection (e.g. public or crowded places).
-This additional information is available on the website of the National Institute for Insurance against Accidents (INAIL).

-Several measures have been implemented limiting the access to common areas and reducing the spread of the virus in workplace, including keeping a social distance and using protective apparel.
+This additional information is available on the website of the National Institute for Insurance against Accidents (INAIL).3 ing the spread of the virus in workplace, including keeping a social distance and using protective apparel.
 The aim is to contain the risk associated with the spread of the COVID-19 and reduce at minimum the attendance to the front office of the territorial offices, open to taxpayers only for the delivery of documents to be processed in back office.
 Taxpayers are encouraged to use telephone or/and telematic channels.